TP-Link launches gaming router for 4K video stream era

 “Archer C5400X is our most powerful gaming router yet, made to power the performance that gamers need and give your gaming rig the boost it deserves,” said Louis Liu, CEO of TP-Link USA, in a statement.
 “This feature-rich router is designed to connect more devices with speed and precision to maximize throughput and minimize delays whether you’re gaming on your own, with family or hosting a LAN party with friends.”

 Archer C5400X delivers Wi-Fi across the whole home, and it features a 1.8 GHz 64-bit quad-core CPU, three co-processors and 1 GB of main memory.
 It delivers Wi-Fi speeds up to 5400 megabits per second over one 2.4 GHz (1000 Mbps) and two 5 GHz (2167 Mbps) bands.
-It has three Wi-Fi bands, eight Gigabit LAN ports and one Gigabit WAN port.
+It has three Wi-Fi bands, eight Gigabit LAN ports, and one Gigabit WAN port.

 The dynamic optimization engine delivers prioritized performance with a gaming mode, so you can get a tactical advantage during heated raids, PvP encounters and ranked matches.
 It’s also good for watching streams of immersive 4K movies.
 TP-Link competes with rivals such as Netgear’s Nighthawk Pro gaming router and D-Link’s new DIR-878 Gigabit Router and DIR-882 Gigabit Router.